 This project is part of the International Climate Initiative (IKI).
 The German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) supports this initiative on the basis of a decision adopted by the German Bundestag.
-For more information on IKI, see www.international-climate-initiative.com It is also supported by SIDA.
+For more information on IKI, see www.international-climate-initiative.com based on a decision of the German Bundestag

+It is also supported by SIDA.